French lawmakers have proposed a hijab ban in competitive sports. The impact on women could be devastating. - KESQ

 “What we want to do is apply the article of the Olympic charter that exists, but that no one wants to hear.
 Article 50 specifies that in sport, it is neither a political nor a religious element.
 I think that in sport and in sporting competitions, we have to maintain neutrality until the end.”

-Numerous athletes have competed in the hijab at Olympic games, and various headscarf designs have been developed to allow Muslim women to safely compete with their heads covered.
+Numerous athletes have competed in the hijab at the Olympic Games, and various headscarf designs have been developed to allow Muslim women to safely compete with their heads covered.

 Muslim women in France already face restrictions on what they can wear in certain places.
 The full Islamic veil (burqa and niqab) has been banned from public places — including streets, public transport, shops, hospitals, and cinemas — in France since April 2021, following a law prohibiting the concealment of the face in the public space.